-What people say.
+What people say about me.

 "y'all. we need to show up for aurora right now. there are no activist retirement packages and our elders rely on us to be there for them when they devote themselves to the people as aurora has her entire life.